DavideNardone/Accelerating-DTW-Subsequence-Search-with-CUDA-GPU/README.md

 ## Installation

-The package is purely written in CUDA using C language as support.
-In order to use this package you must have installed:
+The software is purely written in CUDA using C language as support.
+In order to use it you must have installed:

 1. A working gcc compiler.